A·PPLIED

 A simple equation that strips away complexity.

 The specific outcome a leader is accountable for.
 Not a dashboard.
 The actual choice someone has to make.
-This is what pragmatic means in practice.
+Pragmatic.

 Only the inputs that genuinely inform the decision.
 Nothing that adds complexity without adding insight.
-This is what unfussy means in practice.
+Unfussy.

 The simplest model a real person can understand, trust, and act on.
 No black boxes.
-This is what human means in practice.
+Human.

 Concept to capability in three months.

-Transformation doesn't require revolution.
-Small, deliberate steps create lasting change without the disruption of a big-bang programme that runs over time and under-delivers.
+No big-bang transformations.
+Small, deliberate steps create lasting change without the disruption of a programme that runs over time and under-delivers.

 Days 0 – 30